naturerobots/mesh_navigation_docs/docs/tutorials/mesh_cost_layers.md

 # Cost Layer Generation

 Cost layers are used inside of mesh navigation to assign parts of the mesh several properties that can be considered for path planning and local planning.
-Such cost layers can be used:
+For example

 - traversibility properties such as roughness, friction, etc.
 - lethal zones: such as borders of cliffs